Why Bran and Arya's Mysterious Dagger Is Key to the End of 'Game of Thrones'

-What role could the dagger play in the show?
+What role the dagger plays in the show

-The dagger's chain of ownership -- from Littlefinger to Bran to Arya Stark -- suggests that the dagger is going to play an important part in the future of the show.
-Is it once again Littlefinger's scheming is at play or an instrument to test Littlefinger's ability to adapt to chaos?
-Ever since the dagger and Baelish have been in the same place, the dagger is a symbol that Littlefinger's working against the Starks.
+The dagger's chain of ownership -- from Littlefinger to Bran to Arya Stark -- told us that the dagger was going to play an important part in the future of the show.
+Ever since the dagger and Baelish had been in the same place, the dagger was a symbol that Littlefinger's working against the Starks.
 In the first season, he used it to imprison Ned.
-Season 7's scenes have Littlefinger using the gift as a way of failing to manipulate Bran.
+Season 7's scenes had Littlefinger using the gift as a way of failing to manipulate Bran.
 The dagger pops up again with the three Stark children, prompting Sansa to question Littlefinger's motives.
-Then Arya uses it to spar with Brienne, a silent power shift between the two Stark girls that Littlefinger wants to use to his advantage.
-The dagger's presence means Littlefinger is working against the Starks, yes, but what if the answer to Bran's question, about who owned the dagger in the first place, isn't "Littlefinger, but "Jon Snow"?
+Then Arya uses it to spar with Brienne, a silent power shift between the two Stark girls that Littlefinger wants to use to his advantage, at least before that backfires and Arya slits his throat with the catspaw.
+The dagger's presence means Littlefinger was working against the Starks, yes, but what if the answer to Bran's question, about who owned the dagger in the first place, isn't "Littlefinger," but "Jon Snow"?